justindav1s/vault-on-openshift/README.md

    * [setup_app_vault_space.sh](vault_setup/setup_app_vault_space.sh)
      * With the Root Token :
-     * Create and Configure a policy called "test1", that defines what secrets a "test1" role will have access to
+     * Create and configure a policy called "test1", that defines what secrets a "test1" role will have access to
      * Create and configure a role called "test1" and apply the "test1" policy to it.
      * Create some secrets for use by this role
      * Login to vault as the "test1" role and obtain its first token